Ojay97-hub/Dinosaur-Quiz-/README.md

 ## FUTURE FEATURES

-- ADD A SET OF QUIZ CATEGORIES e.g.: create a menu where user can pick from a list of topics.
+- ADD A SET OF QUIZ CATEGORIES i.e., create a menu where user can pick from a list of topics.
 - ADD BACKGROUND MUSIC
 - ADD LEADERBOARD FOR COMPETITION
 - RANDOMIZATION OF THE ORDER OF EACH QUIZ QUESTION/CATEGORY